-In this trial high efficacy of ivermectin against gastrointestinal nematodiasis was recorded, based on reduction of fecal egg out put.
+In this trial high efficacy of Ivermectin against gastrointestinal nematodiasis was recorded, based on reduction of fecal egg out put.
 Satisfactory body weight gain and significant increase (P < 0.05 of Hb after 60days of treatment to recover from anemia were also noted.
-From these drug may be recommended for field use.
-The reduction of EPG as observed in this study was whether due to death of the worms or due to suppression of egg laying capacity or development of immunity could not be elucidated in this study.
+From all these the drug may be recommended for field use.
+The reduction of EPG was observed in this study was whether due to death of the worms or due to suppression of egg laying capacity or development of immunity could not be elucidated in this study.
 Further research works may be carried our in these aspects.